The Ensemble of the Gregorian Chant Academy

 It was from this fusion that polyphony emerged, that the arts and architecture flourished, and that the intellectual culture of the West was rebuilt after centuries of fragmentation.
 The Carolingian era was, in the truest sense, the first Renaissance — predating that of the fourteenth century by five hundred years.

-Our mission is to do the same today: to bridge the gap between historical scholarship and living liturgical practice, and to be at the forefront of a new flowering of sacred beauty in the Church.
+We hope, in our own small way, to do something similar: to help bridge the gap between historical scholarship and living liturgical practice, and to take part in a new flowering of sacred beauty in the Church.

 8th–9th